These are the Amazon deals for Black Friday

 Although the Good End is over that does not mean that the offers are too, so if you still do not buy the gifts for Christmas do not worry, because you can find some quite attractive discounts in Amazon during the Black Friday and Cyber Monday.

-Although both events originate in the United States, many stores in Mexico also join this celebration of offers every year, so as in the Good End, we recommend that you follow some tips to find good deals.
+Although both events have their origin in the United States, many stores in Mexico also join this celebration of offers every year, so as in the Good End, we recommend that you follow some tips to find good deals.

 The company mentioned in a statement that, according to the AMVO, during these two dates the average purchase ticket will range between 1,000 and 3,000 pesos, so these 5 days of offers will again have offers on different products per day.